avinash201199/My-Gallery-4u/Guidelines.md

 ## ❌Note: Read before contributing

 - Star the repository.
-- Create an issue first and then wait for the approval.
+- Create an issue first and then wait for approval.
 - Fork the repository.
 - Don't forget to add the issue number in the PR Template with a screenshot of the changes in the description.
 - Make your pull request and wait for its approval.